• Skip to main content

 Thanksgiving is my favorite American holiday.
 It’s a day to count our blessings and be thankful for all of the goodness we have in our lives… especially given the challenges we’ve faced over the past few years.

-I encourage you to take this opportunity to reflect on some of the gifts that 2022 brought us, and be thankful for loved ones — even if you’re connecting virtually.
+I encourage you to take this opportunity to reflect on some of the gifts that 2024 brought us, and be thankful for loved ones — even if you’re connecting virtually.

-1. An Opportunity To Stay Healthy
+1. Opportunities to Stay Healthy

 My husband and I started making our own version of Thanksgiving dinner right after we got married.

-Over the last few years, as I have changed my diet from the Standard American Diet to a gluten-free/dairy-free diet, then a Paleo diet, then my own diet, our Thanksgiving dinner has evolved quite a bit!
+Since that time, as I have changed my diet from the Standard American Diet to a gluten-free/dairy-free diet, then a Paleo diet, then my own diet, our Thanksgiving dinner has evolved quite a bit!

 I am grateful for my supportive friends and family who have gone out of their way to make special meals and take me to special restaurants, but I know not all individuals with Hashimoto’s have these types of supportive people in their lives.